Top 9 Huawei Phone Problems and How to Fix Them

-It is absolutely frustrating when the phone stops receiving message and you have no clue about it.
+It is frustrating when the phone stops receiving the message and you have no clue about it.
 Yes, it happens sometimes with Huawei devices.
 But there could some reasons for this happening.
 This could end up being a storage issue rather than being a text messaging problem.
 To fix issues like non-reception of text messages, there are some steps that you need to follow.

 Step 1: As the first measure, reboot the phone.